date-fns/date-fns/docs/i18nContributionGuide.md

 For `matchPatterns` the patterns should match the whole meaningful word for the parsed value (which will be cut from the string in the process of parsing).
-`parsePatterns` contains patterns to detect one of the values from the result of `matchPatterns` Note that the patterns for `parsePatterns` don't necessary contain the whole word:
+`parsePatterns` contains patterns to detect one of the values from the result of `matchPatterns` Note that the patterns for `parsePatterns` don't necessarily contain the whole word:

 ```javascript
 // In `en-US` locale: